mirrorcult/uwu/README.md

 I. Bouwgeois and Pwowetawians

 The histowy of aww hithewto existing societyis the histowy of cwass stwuggwes.
-Fweeman and swave, :3 patwician and pwebeian, wowd and UwU sewf, guiwd-mastew and jouwneyman, in a wowd, oppwessow and oppwessed, stood in constant opposition UwU to one :3 anothew, cawwied on an unintewwupted, now hidden, now open fight, ;3 a fight that each time ended, eithew in a wevowutionawy weconstitution of society at wawge, ow in the common wuin of the contending cwasses. :3 In the eawwiew UwU epochs of :3 histowy, ;3
+Fweeman and swave, :3 patwician and pwebeian, wowd and UwU sewf, guiwd-mastew and jouwneyman, in a wowd, oppwessow and oppwessed, stood in constant opposition UwU to one :3 anothew, cawwied on an unintewwupted, now hidden, now open fight, ;3 a fight that each time ended, eithew in a wevowutionawy weconstitution of society at wawge, ow in the common wuin of the contending cwasses. :3